Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Conclusion

 \section{Conclusion}

-In this work, we proposed the first zero-shot domain adaptation method for heterogeneous graphs.
-Our method, Knowledge Transfer Networks for Heterogeneous Graph Neural Networks (\method), transfers knowledge from a node type which has label information to node types without any.
-We illustrate the strength of our method on 18 domain adaptation tasks using large-scale dataset like the Open Academic Graph.
-In these experiments we see \method handily outperforms many challenging baselines, by up to $73.3\%$ higher in MRR.
-Future work in the area includes filtering noisy edges between source and target domain and improving adjacency matrices used in \method.
-This direction would make \method more robust and less dependent on structure of given noisy heterogeneous graphs.
+In this work, we proposed the first cross-type zero-shot transfer learning method for heterogeneous graphs.
+Our method, Knowledge Transfer Networks (\method) for Heterogeneous Graph Neural Networks, transfers knowledge from \emph{label-abundant} node types to \emph{label-scarce} node types.
+We illustrate \method handily improves HGNN performances up to $960\%$ for zero-labeled node types across $6$ different HGNN models and outperforms many challenging baselines up to $73\%$ higher in MRR.
+Future work in the area includes filtering noisy edges between source and target domains and making \method more robust and less dependent on structure of given noisy heterogeneous graphs. \paragraph{Limitation Statement} Our transfer learning method is limited to node types sharing the same task (i.e., the same classifier).
+We plan to extend our work to transfer knowledge between different tasks running on different node types on a heterogeneous graph. \paragraph{Societal Impact Statement} \method allows organizations to learn better from their own graph data, leveraging its structure without requiring external information.
+We believe this has a number of positive applications (preserving model quality without needing extra datasets).
+However like all modeling improvements, its true impact depends on what modeling tasks the technique is applied to.